Extra assistance is available if you’re a grandparent caring for your grandchildren.

 You may be able to get extra help with child care fees if:

-- you receive an income support payment
+- you get an income support payment

-Read more about Child Care Benefit.
+Read more about Additional Child Care Subsidy Grandparent.

 Grandparent Advisers provide extra support for grandparents who have caring responsibilities for their grandchildren.
 They can also provide support for other non-parent carers.

 There are other payments and services available for non-parent carers.

 Read more about support for non parent carers.